willstar777/Temporal-Dynamics-and-Collaborative-Learning-with-Neural-Pheromones/README.md

-Title: Temporal Dynamics and Collaborative Learning with Neural Pheromones: A Holistic Approach to Continuous Neural Network Adaptation
+Temporal Dynamics and Collaborative Learning with Neural Pheromones: A Holistic Approach to Continuous Neural Network Adaptation
 Abstract:
 This research introduces Neural Pheromones, a dynamic communication mechanism inspired by natural systems, to enhance temporal dynamics and collaborative learning in continuous neural networks.
 The paper explores the integration of natural language elements, task-specific information, and the principles of Rapid Synaptic Refinement (RSR) within Neural Pheromones.
 The proposed architecture demonstrates adaptability, interpretability, and efficiency in continuous learning scenarios.